Wildfire Relief Resource Information

 The College continues to closely monitor the wildfires and the impact on our students, employees and communities.
 We encourage those affected to seek community support provided at evacuation sites in their impacted areas.
 We are grateful to our Titan Community of employees and students who have shown an outpouring of support to those in need and contributed their time and resources.

-While campus remains closed, RV/camper parking is available to students and employees in Lot N. Those in need are asked to contact Interim Public Safety Director Lisa Rupp before arrival at 541-463-5558, or email email@example.com.
+While campus remains closed to the public, RV/camper parking is available to students and employees in Lot N. Those in need are asked to contact Interim Public Safety Director Lisa Rupp before arrival at 541-463-5558, or email firstname.lastname@example.org.

 Resources for Employees